benjaminA202/Vocaddy/README.md

 Vocaddy is a fun and challenging vocabulary-building game that professionals around the world can take advantage of to skyrocket their competence and verbal influence.

-It allows the user to learn new and smart sounding words in english, spanish and japanese, level up, achieve highscores, and more.
+It allows the user to learn new and smart sounding words in english, spanish and japanese, level up, achieve highscores, streaks and more.

 Although I had the option to create a simple TicTacToe website, I decided to invest my time in something more meaningful to me that had the potential to generate revenue from the get-go.
 I took on the challenge of designing the entire user interface and design elements from scratch in Adobe Photoshop.